First cabinet of Donald Trump: Kevin Haugrud (acting)

 Kevin Haugrud served as the acting Secretary of the Interior from January 20 until March 1, 2017.

-Ryan Zinke
+Ryan Zinke (2017–2019)

-Congressman Ryan Zinke was announced as the nominee for Secretary of the Interior on December 15, 2016.
+President-elect Trump announced the selection of Representative Ryan Zinke from Montana as Secretary of the Interior on December 15, 2016.
 His nomination was approved by a 16–6 vote from the Senate Energy and Natural Resources Committee on January 31, 2017.
-Zinke was confirmed on March 1, 2017, by a vote of 68–31, becoming the first Navy SEAL to occupy a Cabinet position.
+On March 1, 2017, Zinke was confirmed by the Senate in a vote of 68–31, becoming the first Navy SEAL to occupy a Cabinet position.

 Zinke resigned as Secretary of the Interior on January 2, 2019.
 Deputy Secretary David Bernhardt became Acting Secretary of the Interior.

 David Bernhardt (acting)

 David Bernhardt served as acting secretary from January 2 until April 11, 2019, when he was sworn in.

-David Bernhardt
+David Bernhardt (2019–2021)

-On February 4, 2019, President Donald Trump announced his intention to nominate Interior Deputy Secretary and current Acting Secretary Bernhardt to be the next United States Secretary of the Interior.
-Bernhardt was confirmed on April 11, 2019, with a 56–41 vote.
-He served until the end of Trump's term.
+On February 4, 2019, President Trump announced his intention to nominate Interior Deputy Secretary and Acting Secretary Bernhardt to be the next United States Secretary of the Interior.
+On April 11, 2019, Bernhardt was confirmed by the Senate in a vote of 56–41.
+He served until the end of the Trump administration, on January 20, 2021.